sgeorgi/socket_sqrt/Readme.md

 ## Example usage

-Open up a terminal and execute `sbt run`.
-The SBT will download all necessary libraries and Scala itself, then start a socket server on port 8000.
+Open up a terminal and execute `sbt`.
+The SBT will download all necessary libraries and Scala itself, type in `reStart` to start the socket server, use `reStop` to stop.

 Open another terminal and connect to the server with `telnet localhost 8000`.
 You can now type in arbitrary integers and get the square root back.
 Type in 'exit' to exit the session.

-Stop the socket server with ctrl-c

-Run ``sbt test`` in a terminal to run the test/s
+Run ``sbt test`` in a terminal or `test` inside a running SBT session to run the test/s

 ## Next up